andresmunozit/node-js-application-development-lfw211/10_HANDLING_ERRORS/handling-errors.md

             return
         } else if (amount >= 0) {
             // We're passing an error into `reject` for each of our error cases so that the returned
-            // promise will reject when `doTask` is passed invalid input. reject(new ReferenceError('amount must be greater than zero')) return
+            // promise will reject when `doTask` is passed an invalid input. reject(new RangeError('amount must be greater than zero')) return
         } else if (amount % 2) {
             reject(new OddError('amount'))